yamash723/macos/README.md

 <br />

-In one command of factory reset OS, it symlinks [dotfiles](https://github.com/ryuta69/dotfiles/tree/master/dotfiles), installs [apps](https://github.com/ryuta69/dotfiles/tree/master/bundle), and configures [system settings](https://github.com/ryuta69/dotfiles/tree/master/system).
-There are also setup scripts for [Windows and Linux](https://github.com/ryuta69/dotfiles/tree/master/system/.windows_and_linux).
+In one command, you can restore all environment and installation.

 <br />